Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 You might need a few shots of chacha before you jump on the Ferris Wheel (trust me), but the view from the top is breathtaking.
 It only costs a few GEL to ride – purchase coupons from the ticket booth first.

-Mtatsminda Park is open Monday to Friday from 11.30am and weekends from 11am.
+The rides at Mtatsminda Park operate from Monday to Friday from 12pm and on weekends from 11am.

 If you’ve been looking for Tbilisi’s much-Instagrammed ‘upside-down’ houses, you’ll find them here in Mtatsminda Park.
 I didn’t notice them until my third or fourth visit.